-The person with autism may communicate vocally or they may use other systems such as sign or a voice output communication device (VOCA).
+Every autistic person will have their own preferred method of communication.
+They may communicate vocally, or they may use other systems such as sign or a voice output communication device (VOCA).
 Here are some simple things you can do to support them:

 - Observe how the person chooses to interact and how long it takes them to process what you are saying or doing.
 You can then adjust your communication.
 You might need to: